-You can also tell if you have bed bugs by the dark red or black stains on your bedsheets, which is digested blood left behind in the insects’ droppings.
+You can also tell if you have bed bugs by the dark red or black stains on your bedsheets, which is digested blood left behind in the insects’ droppings

-Bed Bug Bites vs. Hives
+Bed Bug Bites vs. Hives Bites

-Hives cause your skin to break out in red bumps as the result of an allergic reaction or other cause.
+Hives cause your skin to break out in red bumps as the result of an allergic reaction or other causes.
 Like bed bug bites, hive rashes can be itchy.
 However, you know you have hives if the red bumps get larger or change shape, or if they spread to other parts of your body.

 Hives can also sometimes accompany other symptoms, like dizziness, nausea, and vomiting.

-When a bed bug decides to feed on you, it first injects you with a substance that prevents you from feeling the bite.
+Bed bug bites can itch and become inflamed although When a bed bug decides to feed on you, it first injects you with a substance that prevents you from feeling the bite.
 Who knew that bed bugs were so polite?
 Even though you can’t feel the bite at the moment the bed bug begins to feed, you might feel it later.